shristhi-2908/GrowCraft/Readme.md

 ## 📢 Discord Server

-### For any queries, feel free to join our discord serever.
+### For any queries or issue, feel free to join our discord server.
 - **Discord:** https://discord.gg/mpeDXD7f

 ---